drocheam/optrace/docs/source/usage/focus.rst

    RT.add(RS)
    RT.trace(1000)

-..
-TODO mention need for "good" images for Image Sharpness methods

 Focus Modes
 ____________________

-Focus search can be categorized into two different categories:

-1. finding a focal point
-2. finding the position of an image plane

 The following focus methods are available:

 .. list-table::
-   :widths: 200 400
+   :widths: 300 500
    :align: left

    * - **RMS Spot Size**
-     - minimizes the variance of the lateral ray position
+     - minimal variance of the lateral ray position
    * - **Irradiance Variance**
-     - finds the positions with the highest irradiance variance
+     - highest irradiance variance
    * - **Image Sharpness**
-     - finds the position with the sharpest edges for the whole image
+     - sharpest edges for the whole image
    * - **Image Center Sharpness**
-     - finds the position with the sharpest edges in the center region
+     - sharpest edges in the center region of the image

 The methods use all available rays, for better results the scene should have been traced with much rays as possible.
 The methods are explained in more detail down below.